UtrechtUniversity/numworx-dwo-gwtclienthtmlui/Readme.md

 Keep any html and javascript files in src/main/html for compatibility with the maven pom.xml.
 Ensure that the files are accessible by docker to read.

-run the image from src/main

-cd ..
-docker run -v `html:/usr/local/apache2/htdocs/local -p 127.0.0.1:8888:80 -dit --name local-ebs-dev-proxy docker-local-ebs-dev-proxy

-stop the image by listing the containers with

-docker ps

-and run

-docker stop {containerid}

-Keep any html and javascript files in src/main/html for compatibility with the maven pom.xml

 MAVEN